 There’s no such thing as a “sure thing,” especially in investing, and the drawbacks of blue chip stocks prove this point.
 Here are a few cons to keep in mind when considering blue chips for your portfolio.

 • They may fall harder.
 The old adage “the bigger they are, the harder they fall” may apply here.
-Just because a blue chip stock has a solid history does not ensure a profitable future.
+Just because a blue chip stock has a solid history does not ensure a profitable future, and legacy brands can fall behind nimble newcomers.

 • Limited growth.
 Though these companies typically have longevity on their side, they are often past their prime growth years.
-This is why blue chip companies also have a reputation for being low risk.
+This is why blue chip companies also have a reputation for less volatile and lower risk.

 • They may be expensive.
-Blue chip stocks tend to be well-known brands and often a highly desirable part of people’s investment strategies.
+Blue chip stocks tend to be well-known brands and can be a desirable part of people’s investment strategies.
 For that reason, you’re unlikely to get a deal on them.

 Investing in Individual Blue Chip Stocks

-Like a well-balanced meal, investing in blue chip stocks can be one part of a healthy investment strategy.
-Those looking to make blue chip stocks a part of their balanced investment diet may first consider investing in individual stocks.
+Like a well-balanced meal, investing in blue chip stocks can be one part of a healthy portfolio.
+Those looking to make blue chip stocks a part of their balanced investment strategy may first consider investing in individual stocks.

-If the price per share is too steep for an investor’s budget, they might want to consider fractional share investing, which allows the purchase of a fraction of a stock instead of the whole share, starting at just $5.
+If the price per share is too steep for an investor’s budget, investors can consider fractional share investing, which allows the purchase of a fraction of a stock instead of the whole share, starting at just $5.
 Restrictions do apply for fractional shares.

 Choosing to invest in an individual stock might be a good way to get a feel for the market, or it might be a way to take a more active investment strategy.
 Either way, a brokerage can handle an investor’s single blue chip stock purchase.